 There are several types of thyroiditis.
 The most common forms are:

-Most forms of thyroiditis result in three phases: overactive thyroid (hyperthyroidism), underactive thyroid (hypothyroidism), and return to normal.
+Most forms of thyroiditis result in 3 phases: overactive thyroid (hyperthyroidism), underactive thyroid (hypothyroidism), and a return to normal.

-When the thyroid is inflamed, it often releases to much thyroid hormone, causing hyperthyroidism.
+When the thyroid is inflamed, it often releases too much thyroid hormone, causing hyperthyroidism.
 Then, when there is no more thyroid hormone to release, the body doesn't have enough, causing hypothyroidism.

 Signs and Symptoms